Sport in Birmingham: Boxing

 Prize-fighting was long the popular sport of high and low life blackguards, and Birmingham added many a redoubtable name to the long list of famous prize-fighters, whose deeds are recorded in "Fistiana" and other chronicles of the ring.
 The earliest account of a local prize-fight is of that which took place in October 1782, for 100 guineas a side, between Jemmy Sargent, a professional, and Isaac Perrins, one of the Soho workmen.
 Jemmy knuckled under after being knocked down thirteen times, in as many rounds, by the knock-kneed hammer man from Soho, whose friends, it is said, won £1,500 in bets through his prowess.
 Bob Brettle was active in the 1850s.

 During the late 18th century William Futrell (a well known Birmingham pugilist) becomes publisher of the first boxing paper.

 There are twelve boxing clubs in Birmingham.

+Mixed Martial Arts

+Mixed Martial Arts is a popular sport in the city with many clubs such as Team Renegade which is home to the current UFC Welterweight Champion Leon Edwards who is from Aston, Birmingham.

 Golf

 Golf is a popular sport in the city with many clubs.
 Boldmere, Cocks Moors Woods, Harborne Church Farm, Hatchford Brook, Hilltop, Lickey Hills and Pype Hayes are all large high quality golf courses within Birmingham city.

 Professional Golf is played at the Belfry (4 km outside Birmingham) which sometimes hosts The Ryder Cup.